 Estimating the impact of the Paycheck Protection Program on GDP is particularly difficult as it is too soon to know what share of those grants went to businesses that would have otherwise laid employees off—in which case the PPP funding operates much like unemployment insurance—and what share should be viewed more like standard business tax cuts that have only small near-term effects on business spending.
-Evidence about who got these loans suggest they were not particularly well targeted—areas of the country and industries hardest hit by the virus were not more likely to get the PPP loans, and initial data comparing layoffs between eligible and noneligible firms suggests little difference.
+Evidence about who got these loans suggest they were not particularly well targeted.
+Areas of the country and industries hardest hit by the virus were not more likely to get the PPP loans, and initial data comparing layoffs between eligible and noneligible firms suggests little difference.
 As a result, we’ve assumed that additional spending as a result of the PPP grants is likely to be relatively small and slow.
 (Specifically, we’ve assumed a weighted average MPC that is ¼ the MPC we assume for UI, and ¾ the MPC we assume for corporate tax cuts.)

 Finally, the FIM may not capture all the effects of recently enacted legislation on the economy.
 The FIM is intended to capture the effects of fiscal policy on aggregate demand.
-Thus, we don’t include the benefits of the up to $450 billion in emergency lending authority for the Federal Reserve to lend nor do we include the potential benefits of PPP in keeping businesses from going bankrupt—we consider whether the dollar amount of the PPP loans are spent but not the longer term benefits of keeping businesses from folding.
+Thus, we don’t include the benefits of the up to $450 billion in emergency lending authority for the Federal Reserve to lend nor do we include the potential benefits of PPP in keeping businesses from going bankrupt.
+We consider whether the dollar amount of the PPP loans are spent but not the longer term benefits of keeping businesses from folding.

+The Fiscal Impact Measure goes back to 2000.
+It traces the significant federal fiscal stimulus during and after the Great Recession, the subsequent tightening of federal spending in the 2012-14 period, and the smaller effects that local, state, and federal fiscal policies had on the pace of economic growth in the last year.

 For more on the FIM, see our methodology ».
 You can also read our Guide to the FIM ».